compuuteio/numerology/README.md

 ## 1. About

-A simple numerology tool to have fun with friends.
+A simple multilanguage numerology tool to have fun with friends.
 The interpretations are not fully implemented yet but the mechanism to get them is fully operational.
 Currently, you can have the life path interpretation in French and English, depending on your OS language.